 CFD Trading Results

-Going back to the scenario where I bought £5 rather than sold, if the DAX subsequently moves up to a level of 9613.5/9614.5 and I decide that this would be a good point for me to exit the trade, I would work out the profit on my trade as follows; the amount I bought x the number of points that the trade has moved in my favour.
+Going back to the scenario where I bought £5 rather than sold, if the ‘Germany 30’ subsequently moves up to a level of 9613.5/9614.5, and I decided that this would be a good point for me to exit the trade, I would work out the profit on my trade as follows; the amount I bought x the number of points that the trade has moved in my favor.

-In this instance my loss would be 5 x 3, meaning that I would make a loss of £15.
-On the other hand, if I had sold £5 of the DAX at the original level then my profit would be 5 x 1, giving me a profit of £5.
+In this instance, my loss would be 5 x 3, meaning that I would make a loss of £15.
+On the other hand, if I had sold £5 of ‘Germany 30’ at the original level, then my profit would be 5 x 1, giving me a profit of £5.

 Forex swap is the overnight charge/credit amount for an open position.